texfaq/texfaq.github.io/FAQ-runheadtoobig.md

-One of the problems is the tendency of page headings to be set in capitals (which take up more space); so why not set headings as written for ''ordinary'' reading?
+One of the problems is the tendency of page headings to be set in capitals (which take up more space); so why not set headings as written for "ordinary" reading?
 It's not possible to do so with unmodified LaTeX, but the [`fancyhdr`](https://ctan.org/pkg/fancyhdr) package provides a command `\nouppercase` for use in its header (and footer) lines to suppress LaTeX's uppercasing tendencies.
 Classes in the [`KOMA-script`](https://ctan.org/pkg/KOMA-script) bundle don't uppercase in the first place.

-In fact, the sectioning commands use ''mark'' commands to pass information to the page headers.
+In fact, the sectioning commands use "mark" commands to pass information to the page headers.
 For example, `\chapter` uses `\chaptermark`, `\section` uses `\sectionmark`, and so on.
 With this knowledge, one can achieve a three-layer structure for chapters: